 An overview of the role of specialty and associate specialist (SAS) physicians.

-This group of senior doctors comprises associate specialists, specialty doctors, staff grades, hospital practitioners, clinical assistants, senior clinical medical officers and clinical medical officers.
+This group of senior doctors comprises associate specialists, specialty doctors, staff grades, hospital practitioners, clinical assistants, senior clinical medical officers, clinical medical officers and long term locally employed doctors.

 All doctors appointed into new SAS posts are appointed as specialty doctors.
 However a number of doctors still remain on the terms and conditions for other grades which are now closed to new entrants.
 The specialty doctors have at least 4 years of postgraduate experience, two of which are in their chosen specialty.
 This means that doctors can move into these posts at various levels of experience and seniority, as well as gaining experience and promotion within the grade itself.